How to Start an LLC in Illinois

 Illinois Series LLC

-Illinois is one of over a dozen states that allows business owners to form something called a series LLC.
-A series LLC allows you to create an LLC that houses other LLCs within it.
-These are called series.
-The businesses within the main LLC each have their own liability protection, business purposes, and assets, making them their own entities.
+Illinois is one of over a dozen states that allow business owners to form something called a Series LLC.
+A Series LLC allows you to create an LLC that houses other LLCs within it.
+The businesses within the main LLC have individual liability protection, business purposes, and assets, making them their own entities.

 Series LLCs allow business owners to protect all their separate businesses while grouping them together.
 These business structures are popular for property rental companies.
-You can form a series LLC in Illinois by submitting your Articles of Organization and paying the $400 filing fee.
+You can form a Series LLC in Illinois by submitting your Articles of Organization and paying a $400 filing fee.

 Expedited processing options